Michelle8395/chamasmart/README.md

 - 💬 Real-time chat (Firebase)

 - 🧠 Built-in AI Assistant for user support (OpenAI integration)
-  - ⚠️API not yet activated.** Assistant is visible but will not respond to prompts until OpenAI billing is set up.
+  - ⚠️API not yet activated.Assistant is visible but will not respond to prompts until OpenAI billing is set up.

 - 📱 Clean, intuitive Flutter UI